Also known as sputum, it is a mixture of saliva and mucus released from the lungs when you cough.

 - Bronchoscopy, to detect the presence of obstructions or abnormalities in the airways.

-A blood test may be ordered and in case of observing any kind of abnormality in the structure of the lung and airways in general, a biopsy may be ordered.
+A blood test may be ordered, and if any abnormality is observed in the structure of the lung and airways in general, a biopsy may be requested.

 Treatment of bloody phlegm will depend on the underlying disease causing it.